-BDO did not undertake any non-audit services during the year (2022: BDO reviewed the calculation of a performance fee prior to payment by the Company).
+BDO did not undertake any non-audit services during the year (2023: none).

 Pursuant to the Company's non-audit services policy, the provision of any non-audit services by the Auditor must be approved by the Audit Committee.
 A copy of the Company's non-audit services policy can be found on the Company's website: www.biotechgt.com